openfaas/ofc-bootstrap/README.md

 These are guidelines and not a hard requirement, you may well be able to run with fewer resources, such as with a single 2vCPU node with 2GB RAM.

+#### Credentials and dependent systems

+OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, DNS, and Docker image registries.
+You must have the following prepared before you start your installation.

+* You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean or AWS Route 53.
+* Set up a registry - the simplest option is to use your Docker Hub account.
+You can also use your own private registry or a cloud-hosted registry.
+You will need the credentials.
+* `docker` installed locally so that you can provide the `config.json` file with credentials.
+* Admin-level to a GitHub.com account or a self-hosted GitLab installation.
+* A valid email address for use with LetsEncrypt.
+* Admin access to a Kubernetes cluster.

 #### Tools

 * Kubernetes - [development options](https://blog.alexellis.io/be-kind-to-yourself/)